CMS: 13 Best Content Management System for your Website

 According to market share, Joomla holds second position, which is about 4.5% of the market share.
 In current years, Joomla also continues its domination as a top CMS platform available in the market.
 Joomla runs over 2.5 million sites which also indicates its popularity all over the world.

 Joomla uses templates instead of themes, and it actually built with a number of modules and components.
 Joomla offers an advanced user management system, which allows users to manage and modify content smoothly.

-It is a little bit difficult to learn everything about Joomla than some other CMS, but once you learn then it will give you more flexible experience.
+It is a little bit more difficult to learn everything about Joomla than some other CMS, but once you learn then it will give you a more flexible experience.
 The more advantage is to use templates rather than themes because it allows you to display content in different ways you like.

-Joomla installation process is not so difficult; hosting providers provide one-click-installer in your cPanel, otherwise, you can install it manually.
+Joomla installation process is not so difficult; hosting providers provide a one-click-installer in your cPanel, otherwise, you can install it manually.